@Billy-The-Crescent

 gmx genion -s ion.tpr -o solv_ions.gro -p topol.top -pname NA -nname CL -neutral

-In order to run energy minimization by mdrun
+In order to run energy minimization by mdrun, we have to use the grompp operation again.

 gmx grompp -f em.mdp -c solv_ions.gro -p topol.top -o HisGcomplex_em.tpr